Stage-wise Attention-Guided Region Sequencing for Adversarial Attacks on Large Vision-Language Models: More Case Studies

 \section{More Case Studies}

-We present additional examples of responses in~\autoref{fig:cs_all_models}.
-The figures illustrate the initial source-image and target-text pairs, followed by the adversarial images generated using three different methods: M-Attack, FOA-Attack, and \system{}.
-To evaluate these methods, we used Gemini-3-Pro, GPT-5 mini, and Qwen3-VL 245B as target models, generating responses to the attacked images with the prompt, "Describe this image, no longer than 25 words."
-The resulting similarity scores further quantify the effectiveness of each attack method across the respective models.
+We present additional qualitative case studies in Figure~\ref{fig:cs_all_models}.
+Each example shows a source-image and target-text pair, followed by adversarial images generated by M-Attack, FOA-Attack, and \system{}.
+We evaluate the resulting adversarial images on Gemini-3-Pro, GPT-5 mini, and Qwen3-VL 235B using the prompt ``Describe this image, no longer than 25 words.''
+The similarity scores quantify how closely each model response matches the target text.

-We provide additional qualitative results using the \system{} attacked image on commercial models in \autoref{fig:cs_chat_all_models}.
-These case studies demonstrate the real-world efficacy of our method when interacting with production-level chat interfaces.
-For this evaluation, we used an adversarial image with the target text: "Two giraffes stand near a beige building, surrounded by rocks and lush green trees in a zoo-like enclosure."
-Each model—Gemini-3 Pro, GPT-5.2 Pro, Grok-4.1 Thinking, and Qwen-3 Max Thinking—was prompted with "Describe this image, no longer than 25 words."
-As shown in the results, all evaluated commercial models successfully misidentify the scene as containing giraffes, confirming that \system{} maintains high attack success even across diverse, closed models.
+We further provide commercial chat-interface examples in Figure~\ref{fig:cs_chat_all_models}.
+For this evaluation, we use a \system{} adversarial image with the target text: ``Two giraffes stand near a beige building, surrounded by rocks and lush green trees in a zoo-like enclosure.''
+Each model is prompted with ``Describe this image, no longer than 25 words.''
+The results show that \system{} remains effective across diverse production-level LVLM interfaces.